 These images have shown how another brain structure called the amygdala, located deep within the brain and associated with orchestrating emotions, is intricately involved with the frontal lobes, or more specifically the ventromedial and orbitofrontal areas of the prefrontal cortex.

 Emotions as Decision Instigators

 These scientists now hypothesize that the connection to the emotional center of the brain – the amygdala – to the prefrontal cortex translates into decisions, both simple and complex, being inexplicably tied to emotions.
 Taking this concept a step further, these scientists also place morals in the same relationship because making moral decisions ultimately involves the emotions as well.

 Hence, morals, decisions, and emotions are all tied together within the brain’s circuitry.
-But this connection to morals goes back into the history books, and what many consider to be the first neuroscientific case study: Phineas Gage. (see sidebar in Emotions in the Brain article).
+But this connection to morals goes back into the history books, and what many consider to be the first neuroscientific case study: Phineas Gage. (see sidebar in Emotions and the Brain article).